xapian/xapian-docsprint/howtos/boolean_filters.rst

 filtering of the results from parsed queries.

 .. literalinclude:: /code/python/search_filters.py
-    :start-after: Start of new indexing code
+    :start-after: Start of example code
-    :end-before: End of new indexing code
+    :end-before: End of example code

 A full copy of the this updated search code is available in ``code/python/search_filters.py``.
 With this, we could perform a search for